RedisLabs/redislabs-docs/content/rs/developing/modules/redisjson.md

 ---
-Title: Developing Applications with ReJSON
+Title: Developing Applications with RedisJSON
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---
-Applications developed with the open source version of ReJSON are 100% compatible with ReJSON in Redis Enterprise Software (RS).
+Applications developed with the open source version of RedisJSON are 100% compatible with RedisJSON in Redis Enterprise Software (RS).

-## ReJSON Path Syntax
+## RedisJSON Path Syntax

-Since there is no standard for JSON path syntax, ReJSON implements its own.
-ReJSON's syntax is a subset of common best practices and resembles JSONPath not by accident.
+Since there is no standard for JSON path syntax, RedisJSON implements its own.
+RedisJSON's syntax is a subset of common best practices and resembles JSONPath not by accident.

-Paths always begin at the root of a ReJSON value.
+Paths always begin at the root of a RedisJSON value.
 The root is denoted by the period character (.).
 For paths referencing the root's children, prefixing the path with the root is optional.